ygraham/direct-assessment/README.md

 To prepare the files for MTurk, go to folder "./prep-hits" and follow the instructions below.

+You need to downkload "arial.ttf" and place in ./prep-hits directory.

 The following folder contains an example of how set-up expects text files containing translations and reference translations to be located and named: